togetherassessments/assessment-site/src/content/assessments/services-page/services/5-post-assessment.md

 ---
-title: Post‑assessment support
+title: Individualised Support sessions
+description: >-
+  I can offer one-off or ongoing one-on-one support.

-description: Ongoing support following assessment, including signposting to relevant services, assistance with Access to Work applications, and guidance on implementing recommendations effectively.
+  This can include signposting to relevant services, assistance with applications such as Access to Work, Disabled Students Allowance, Social services referrals, support attending or providing written evidence for meetings, guidance on implementing recommendations effectively, providing a space for processing and adjusting to any new information about yourself
-anchor: post-assessment
+anchor: support
 order: 5
 icon: tabler:heart-handshake
 published: true